Meet Chris McCarthy

 I shoot on a Sony α7R IV and do all my post-processing in Adobe Lightroom.
 Every image is hand-edited — not batch-processed — and your finished gallery is delivered within two weeks of your session.
 I've learned over more than a decade of shooting on this coastline that good light is everything, and I plan every session around it.

-My studio is at 83 E Water St in Rockland, and I travel throughout the South Shore — Hingham, Norwell, Scituate, Cohasset, Duxbury, Marshfield, Plymouth, Weymouth, and beyond.
+My studio is at 83 E Water Street, Unit E328, Rockland MA 02370.
+You can reach me at (781) 312-8824 or photos@southshorephotography.com.
+I travel throughout the South Shore — Hingham, Norwell, Scituate, Cohasset, Duxbury, Marshfield, Plymouth, Weymouth, and beyond.
+Have questions about sessions, pricing, or how it all works?
+Check out the frequently asked questions.

 I picked up a camera seriously around 2012, shooting everything I could — street scenes, landscapes, whatever was in front of me — trying to understand how light actually behaves rather than just what the exposure triangle says.
 By 2014 I was booking my first paid sessions out of Rockland, mostly families who found me through word of mouth.
 Those early sessions taught me more about portrait work than any classroom could: you learn fast when a real family is standing in front of you and the light is changing every three minutes.

-From 2014 to 2018 I shot everything I could say yes to — family portraits, engagement sessions, small events, the occasional corporate headshot.
-I was deliberate about studying the work of photographers I respected, taking workshops on natural light portraiture and off-camera flash, and obsessively reviewing my own frames to understand what I was doing right and what I kept getting wrong.
-That period of shooting broadly and critically is where my technical foundation was built.
+From 2014 to 2018 I shot everything I could say yes to — family portraits at South Shore beaches, engagement sessions in the marshes around Scituate and Duxbury, small community events, and outdoor sessions at every park and harbor I could scout.
+I was deliberate about studying the work of photographers I respected, taking workshops on natural light portraiture and the way coastal light behaves at different hours, and obsessively reviewing my own frames.
+That period of shooting broadly and critically is where my outdoor portrait foundation was built.

 By 2018 the business had grown enough to go full time.
-I narrowed my focus to the work I do best: portraits of people, in all their forms.
-Headshots for the professionals and executives who needed a photo that actually worked for them.
+I narrowed my focus to the work I do best: outdoor portraits of people on the South Shore.
 Senior portraits for high school seniors who wanted something that felt like themselves rather than a cap-and-gown cliché.
-Branding sessions for the entrepreneurs and small business owners who were building something real and needed imagery to match.
-Family sessions for the families who wanted to actually remember what this chapter looked like.
+Family sessions for families who wanted to actually remember what this chapter looked like.
+Maternity portraits at golden hour.
+Engagement sessions in the places that meant something to the couple.
+Branding photography for South Shore small business owners who needed lifestyle imagery — not stock — to tell their story.

 Today South Shore Photography serves clients across the full South Shore — Rockland, Hingham, Scituate, Duxbury, Cohasset, Norwell, Hanover, Marshfield, Weymouth, Quincy, and Plymouth.
-I've photographed corporate executives updating their LinkedIn presence, high school seniors across six different graduating classes, small business owners building their first real brand, families at every stage from newborn through grandparent, expecting mothers in their final weeks, and community events with hundreds of attendees.
+I've photographed high school seniors across six different graduating classes, families at every stage from young children through grandparent, expecting mothers in their final weeks, engaged couples in the months before a wedding, and South Shore small business owners building lifestyle brands.
 The variety keeps the work interesting.
-The consistency of approach is what keeps clients coming back.
+The consistency of approach — outdoor, natural light, real moments — is what keeps clients coming back.

 I believe portraits should look like you — not like a version of you that's been coached into a pose you don't recognize.
 Most people who are uncomfortable being photographed aren't uncomfortable with cameras; they're uncomfortable because every photographer they've worked with has made them feel like a prop rather than a person.
 My job is to fix that.